standupmaths/xmastree2020/README.md

 - The `examples` folder has been created as a place for any effects contained within a single Python file.
 Files should be named based on the effect - `fire.py` for example.

-- If you've done a bigger bit of work, considering keeping this in your own repository, and opening a PR to update the Further Work section below.
+- If you've done a bigger bit of work, consider keeping this in your own repository, and opening a PR to update the Further Work section below.

 ## Further Work